 3. Set the Cycle

 Set your washing machine to a cold & delicate cycle.
 Make sure there is no spin cycle (or a long and slow spin cycle) and add an extra rinse cycle to ensure there is no detergent residue on the jacket.

 Add your detergent to the washing machine.
 Use a specialised down detergent or a gentle detergent to ensure no damage is caused to the down inner or material outer.

 If you don't have a washing machine or prefer to hand wash your jacket that is not a problem!
 Simply soak your jacket or coat for up to 60 min using a gentle detergent or down specific detergent.
 Rinse and gently squeeze out excess water.
 Do not wring.

 Remove your jacket carefully from the washing machine (it can be heavy after washing).
 Lay flat on a drying rack ensuring all the weight is distributed evenly.
-Once mostly dry, put your jacket in the tumble dryer on a low heat (high heats could melt the seams and damage the down).
+Once mostly dry, put your jacket in the tumble dryer on a cool & short cycle (high heats could melt the seams and damage the down).
 To ensure maximum down loft, place dryer balls or tennis balls in the tumble dryer with your jacket.
 This will redistribute and 'fluff' up the down beautifully.
 Make sure your jacket is bone dry before storing.
 If the down is still wet is can smell.

 What to do

 - Always look at the care label inside your jacket